AtomSDK/atomsdk-demo-android/README.md

 atomManager.connect(this, vpnProperties);
 ```

+From version 3.0.0 onwards, Atom has introduced connection with Cities and Channels.
+You can found their corresponding VPNProperties constructors in the Demo Application.

 ### Connection with Pre-Shared Key (PSK)

 In this way of connection, it is pre-assumed that you have your own backend server which communicates with ATOM Backend APIs directly and creates a Pre-Shared Key (usually called as PSK) which you can then provide to the SDK for dialing.
 While providing PSK, no VPN Property other than PSK is required to make the connection.
 ATOM SDK will handle the rest.